matwi5/ece-bigdata-2024-fall-gr02-Mathis-Clement/docs/architecture.md

-# EMR Cluster Architecture Documentation
+## EMR Cluster Architecture for Formula 1 Data Analysis

-## 1. Overview

-This document provides a detailed architectural overview of the 3-node Amazon EMR cluster designed for Formula 1 data analysis.
-The system leverages Apache HBase for distributed data storage and Apache Spark for high-performance data processing.
-The architecture is optimized to handle large volumes of telemetry data, race statistics, and driver performance metrics, providing a robust platform for in-depth analysis of Formula 1 races.
+This document outlines the architecture of a 3-node Amazon EMR cluster designed for Formula 1 data analysis using Apache HBase and Spark.
+It's built for the ECE Paris Big Data course project and forms a base for a larger web application.

-The cluster is specifically designed to meet the requirements of the ECE Paris Big Data course project, demonstrating a practical application of distributed systems in a real-world scenario.
-It also serves as a foundational component of a larger web application for Formula 1 data analysis, showcasing the integration of various AWS services.

-## 2. Cluster Architecture
+## Cluster Architecture

-### 2.1.
-Physical Infrastructure

-The cluster comprises one master node and two core nodes, utilizing specific EC2 instance types chosen for their performance characteristics and suitability for the intended workloads.
+This cluster consists of one master node and two core nodes.

-#### Diagram: Cluster Node Distribution
+**Cluster Node Distribution:**

 ```mermaid
 graph TB